-Boris Johnson ‘considers suing Cabinet Office’ over fresh Covid rule breach claims
+New Boris Johnson claims set to delay Partygate verdict

 A friend of the ex-PM told the Daily Mail that he was “seriously considering” legal action.
 “It appears the Cabinet Office has written to the privileges committee claiming that these events constitute lockdown breaches.
 That is not true and it is seriously defamatory.”

 The decision to hand the extracts of Mr Johnson’s diary to police was not made by ministers or by cabinet secretary Simon Case, according to the newspaper.
+Justice secretary Alex Chalk told LBC there was “no ministerial intervention”.

-The ex-PM’s office said that “many will conclude that this has all the hallmarks of yet another politically-motivated stitch up”.
+But Mr Johnson’s office said that “many will conclude that this has all the hallmarks of yet another politically-motivated stitch up”.

+The Cabinet Office also passed on details to MPs on the cross-party privileges committee – investigating Mr Johnson over whether he lied to parliament about Covid rule breaches at No 10 – last week.

 According to The Times, which first reported the story, his ministerial diary revealed visits by friends to Chequers – the PM’s grace and favour residence in Buckinghamshire – during the pandemic.

-Government sources told newspaper that Mr Johnson first gave lawyers access to his diary, including details of all his meetings, to help his defence in the public inquiry into Covid.
+Government sources told the newspaper that Mr Johnson first gave lawyers access to his diary, including details of all his meetings, to help his defence in the public inquiry into Covid.

 But his lawyers – sanctioned by the government and paid for by the taxpayer – reportedly became concerned about details of visitors to Chequers during periods of restrictions between June 2020 and May 2021.

-The lawyers flagged the visits to senior figures in the Cabinet Office.
-The department said it then passed on material to police “in line with the obligations in the civil service code”.
+The lawyers flagged the visits to senior figures in the Cabinet Office, who then passed on material to police “in line with the obligations in the civil service code”.

-The Cabinet Office also passed on details to MPs on the cross-party privileges committee – investigating Mr Johnson over whether he lied to parliament about Covid rule breaches at No 10 – last week.
-The committee then contacted Mr Johnson to ask him to respond.

-A spokesperson for the committee said: “The committee will take this evidence and Mr Johnson’s response into account when considering its final report.
-The committee is making progress with its inquiry expeditiously.”

 Will Walden, Mr Johnson’s former director of communications, told Times Radio that the timing “couldn’t be worse”, ahead of the Partygate report by the privileges committee in the weeks ahead.